Project Versioning Examples

 Example #3: Hotfix

-This example illustrates a required-hotfix case, where one of the developers handles the hotfix implementation, while another continues to work on the main branch, without any collisions.
+This example illustrates a required-hotfix case, where one of the developers handles the hotfix implementation while another continues to work on the main branch without any collisions.

 When he starts developing, the GIT would detach the developer from the tag, where he would need to push his changes to a new branch.

 • When DEV 2 initiates the version tagging act, Studio offers him the next version - 1.0.1, which is the next consecutive version that follows the current 1.0.0 version.
-DEV 2 overrides this tag with a HF version ("1.0.0-HF1").
+DEV 2 overrides this tag with an HF version ("1.0.0-HF1").

 diagram